11 Ways to Fix the MacBook Screen Flickering Problem

 Step 3.
 Choose Maintenance Scripts and execute it.

 Step 4.
-Once completed, restart Mac to apply changes and check if the screen flickering has stopped on MacBook, iMac, and Mac.
+Once completed, restart Mac to apply the changes and check if the screen flickering has stopped on MacBook, iMac, and Mac.

 Way 8.
 Run Your Mac in Safe Mode